Can You Consolidate Student Loans and Credit Card Debt Together?

 The Snowball Method

-With the Snowball Method, you focus on the largest balance first.
-Put extra money toward paying that off, then when it’s paid off, move to the next largest balance.
+With the Snowball Method, you focus on the debt with the largest balance first.
+Put extra money toward paying that off, then when it’s paid off, you move to the debt with the next largest balance.

 Continue Payments

-Whatever strategy you choose, the key is to keep making payments.
+Whatever strategy you choose, the key is to keep making payments on your other debts too.
 And if possible, pay more than the minimum amount due.
 Even paying an additional $25 a month on a debt will help you pay it off faster and reduce the total amount of interest you pay overall.

 Student Loan Refinance Tips from SoFi

-Because student loans are often the largest debts people carry (even if they don’t have the highest interest rate), you may want to have a separate strategy for paying off your student loans.
+Because student loans are often the largest debts people carry, you may want to have a separate strategy for paying off student loans.

-When you refinance student loans, look for loans that offer a longer time period if you want a smaller monthly payment.
+When you refinance student loans, you exchange your old loans for a new private loan, ideally one with a lower interest rate, which could lower your payments.
+Or you could opt for a loan that offers a longer time period if you want a smaller monthly payment.
 However, keep in mind that with a longer loan term, you’re likely to pay more in interest over the life of the loan.

-Also, if you plan on using federal benefits, it’s not recommended to refinance with a private lender.
+Also, if you plan on using federal benefits like forgiveness or income-driven repayment plans, it’s not recommended to refinance federal student loans with a private lender.
 Instead, look into a Direct Consolidation Loan or refinance your student loans once you’re no longer using federal benefits.

 The Takeaway

-While it may be challenging to consolidate student loans and credit card debt together, you may be able to do so with a personal loan or a credit card balance transfer.
+While it can be challenging to consolidate student loans and credit card debt together, it may be possible to do so with a personal loan or a credit card balance transfer.
 Using one of these methods allows you to transfer these debts into a single loan with a single payment and interest rate.
+However, there are drawbacks to consider, including losing federal protections on federal student loans.

 With SoFi, refinancing is fast, easy, and all online.
 We offer competitive fixed and variable rates.